 All of Group B wouldn’t have happened without the rally teams themselves.
 For the first time in rally history, the most well funded teams employed an army of engineers and technicians to help develop cars for the sole purpose of winning rallies; they made use of the best technologies, construction techniques, and wind tunnel testing – features that were previously reserved only for F1.

-In the rally events themselves, each team could employ up to a hundred people; besides the drivers and co-drivers there were also engineers, spotters, mechanics, truck drivers, physical therapists, doctors, managers, publicists, public relations, and even helicopter pilots!
-The era saw the birth of mid-stage tire change “pit stops”, mechanics racing alongside a parallel route to meet with the rally cars in between stages, “flying mechanics” carrying spare parts following the cars in helicopters that would land in the closest available space to rush and repair any broken-down cars, and managers deciding on team orders and tactics.
+In the rally events themselves the action was no less frantic as each team could employ up to a hundred people; besides the drivers and co-drivers there were also engineers, spotters, mechanics, truck drivers, physical therapists, doctors, managers, publicists, public relations, and even helicopter pilots!
+The era saw the birth of mid-stage tire change “pit stops”, mechanics racing alongside a parallel route to meet with the rally cars in between stages, “flying mechanics” carrying spare parts following the cars in helicopters that would swoop down in the closest available space to rush and repair any broken-down cars, all the while managers were deciding on team orders and tactics.
+In Group B, the need to win superseded everything else and became the benchmark for modern rally team management.

 In Group B, the madness did not stop with just the cars.
 Did you know that Audi had once planned on using a similar method that the military uses to refuel planes in mid-flight?
 Indeed, for the lengthy Safari Rally in Africa, they started to devise a special plane whom would meet with the quattro in a straight and smooth section.
 The co-driver would extend a special perch to connect the fuel systems and refuel the car without stopping.
 I’m not sure how far they got into the idea but I’m sure that the FISA wouldn’t have allowed it for long!